mpicbg-csbd/unet-smfish-seg/notes/notes.md

 After fixing/changing patchmaker I know that I can sample patches and put them back together correctly, but I still get square artifacts near the boundaries of my patches.
 I think it must be due to the normalization.
 Let's try turning that off (or doing it image-wise) and see what we get...

+Normalizing the entire X image as a whole made the problem worse!
+How can that be...
+What are the remaining alternatives...

+observations...
+1. the problem looks worse outside the main body of the tissue.
+2. worse *without* patch-wise normalization...

+remaining hypotheses...

+1. We're still using patchmaker wrong.
+2. The Unet border effects travel further than `itd`.
+3. We're changing the patches somehow without knowing it.
+4. The unet introduces square artifacts *by iteself*.

+*What is the distance between patches we observe?*

+*Also, let's test patchmaker on real images, in case they look different.*
+*We can even test on a series of convolutions?* No we should test on just setting the border pixels a different color...

+After looking closely at the results of pasting squares together and knowing that the calculations for the inter-patch distance are correct I can say the artifacts do not come from the Unet itself and we're not changing the patches...
+It's either 1 or 2.
+And it looks like the math for putting patches together is OK.
+So it really must be #2?

+Yes, this has been confirmed by testing the unet module and patchmaker modules together on the cluster.
+We can use Unet module to create X patches, then put them back together and the result is pixel-for-pixel identical (ignoring left and top boundaries).

+So remaining hypotheses are:
+1. We don't understand ITD / how large the border should be
+2. The model has *learned* to make these square artifacts in cerain situations.

+Test: find a region with bad square artifacts. is it on/near the border? try making the ITD very large.
+Try running unet prediction centered on that artifact.
+Actually, just compare the results of two different border width computations.
+If the border really doesn't matter, (and thus the model has square artifacts built in) then they should be pixel-for-pixel identical.

+After making test6()...

+1. Border size does have an effect on the output, even when border size is greater than the ITD.
+2. The differences between the images seem to be stronger where there is signal in the image.

+Let's add another hypothesis:
+The Unet is not deterministic.
+The bright lines are coming from the unet and have nothing to do with our borders, but they ALSO have nothing to do with our training data!
+Maybe somehow a small amount of gpu memory is getting overwritten during prediction/testing?

+The next thing to test is to make sure that the output is deterministic, so we get the exact same output if we keep the border size const...

+Now, apparently the GPU performs non-deterministic sum reductions... which might be the cause of my straight-line artifacts...

+Ran the tests and that's not the issue!

+IMPORTANT: Also, there are *clear* horizontal artifacts in the results of a single patch going through the m150 classifier with itd=20...
+What causes this?
+This can't be the result of patchmaker, obviously, and with the recent results it also can't be a problem with the GPU.
+It just looks like I have horizontal artifacts coming from my classifier!

+But these are *not* the same horizontal artifacts that I see.
+In the images I see marks that align with patchborders.
+They look like misalignments, but it might just be that the function doesn't commute with translations like I thought.
+I can test this by replacing the unet predict function with one that just destroys patch borders and nothing else.

+When using the CPU I see some small differences within the valid regions of two patches that overlap a small amount.

+Current Hypotheses:
+- Just because there are patch lines with the step spacing doesn't mean there is a problem with patchmaker.
+There might be a problem with the Unet, or at least our assumptions about what the Unet does.
+  + The unet differs when running on CPU and GPU.
+The GPU may even be partly stochastic.
+  + The very simple patch test w the CPU still left some small unexplained differences at the northern boundary.
+  + CPU differs from GPU, but still doesn't fix the square artifacts.
+  - We know that we can change the boundary regions in any way w/out changing result as long as we don't use Unet module... just internal stuff.
+- You are calculating the ITD wrong.
+You should use the same input sizes as the Unet paper, and only use "valid" convolutions.

+And only run things on your local machine.

+MAYBE SOLVED:

+We were wrong about the ITD, sortof.
+We calculated the boundary correctly, but we were still missing some interesting piece of info.
+There is a pyramidal set of square grids imposed on each patch by the 2x2 max-pooling.
+If these grids are not aligned between neighboring patches, then their predictions will differ.
+Although in practice these differences are slight, they could in principle be large.
+In short, the max-pooling breaks the translational symmetry of the convolutions.

+TODO: We should be able to run backprop through the net to see which pixels in the input have their weights updated, and how strongly.
+We really want to be able to analyze a net automatically, with a function to count all the paths in the net from a pixel in the input to one in the output.
+This is related to visualizing pixel patches that strongly light up a single feature in some middle layer.

+UPDATE:
+If we only move our window by 1 pixel, then values all throughout the patch are changed, but if we move by 4 (2^d, where d = n-max-pool layers), then only the boundaries are changed!
+But the change in the boundaries is greater than we'd expect from our ITD calculations... it was 22 instead of 20.
+Hmmmm....

+SOLVED!

+By making the step length between patches an integer multiple of the largest max-pooling pixel size (= 2^d) we get perfectly smooth images!

+Remaining issues:

+- What cased the square artifacts in the individual patches?
+  + Hypothesis: failing to normalize X.
++ Where & Why are CPU & GPU different?
+Is GPU deterministic?
+  * Hypothesis: GPU will introduce small random noise in output, uncorrelated with signal.

+NOTE:
+Both the step AND the patch width should be multiples of 2^d !!!!!
+But this means that they can't in general differ by 2*border_width = info travel dist....

 # PROBLEM: memory easily exhausted when I run tensorflow from iPython (on my mac)